-For a monthly fee, a used car warranty will cover certain repairs on your car, and may even include a service and MOT once a year.
+For a monthly fee, a used car warranty will cover certain repairs on your car, and might even include a service and MOT once a year.

 If you decide to take out a warranty, make sure you’re clear on what it covers and what it doesn’t.

-The chances are that most drivers have experienced at least one breakdown.
+The chances are most drivers have experienced at least one breakdown.

-Breakdown cover ranges from simply having an engineer take a look at your car at the roadside, to having the car picked up anywhere in Europe with a courtesy car to continue you on your journey.
+Breakdown cover ranges from simply having an engineer take a look at your car at the roadside, to having the car picked up anywhere in Europe with a courtesy car to continue your journey in.